Nok1969/Regent-Hotel-Maintenance-System/replit.md

 - **Session Storage**: PostgreSQL-backed sessions for scalability
 - **Security**: HTTP-only cookies with secure settings
 - **Permissions**: Granular permission system with backend enforcement

+### Role-Based Access Testing
+To test the role-based access control:
+1. Visit the application URL in your browser
+2. Click "Login" to authenticate via Replit Auth
+3. After login, you'll be assigned a default role (staff)
+4. Admin users can access /users page to change user roles
+5. Different roles will see different menu options based on permissions
+6. Backend APIs enforce role permissions at the endpoint level

 ### Maintenance Request Management
 - **Request Creation**: Multi-step form with image uploads